Diksha-sharma2012/python-assignment/README.md

    - The file contains English words corresponding to its Punjabi words.
    - Perform search operation in such a way that it returns English words by taking Punjabi words as an input.
    - The Solution must be optimized.

+ 4. **Assignment 4 - program that takes an integer as input from the user and displays the corresponding word for that number.**
+    - program that takes an integer as input from the user and displays the corresponding word for that number.